sorgerlab/indra/doc/getting_started.rst

 Getting paths between two proteins from PathwayCommons (BioPAX)
 ```````````````````````````````````````````````````````````````
-In this example, we search for paths between the BRAF and MAPK3 proteins in
+In this example, we search for paths between the BRAF and MAPK3 proteins in the
-the PathwayCommons databases using INDRA's BioPAX API.
-Note that this example
+PathwayCommons databases using INDRA's BioPAX API.
+Note that this example will
-will only work if all dependencies of the indra.biopax module are installed.
+only work if all dependencies of the indra.processors.biopax module are
+installed.

 See the `Installation instructions <installation.html>`_ for more details.

 .. code:: python

-    from indra import biopax
+    from indra.processors import biopax
     proteins = ['BRAF', 'MAPK3']
     limit = 2
     biopax_processor = biopax.process_pc_pathsbetween(proteins, limit)